 - 3/4 cup of chia seeds

-- Blend the water and strawberries together in a blender until it forms a puree.
+- Blend the water and strawberries together in a high speed blender until smooth.

-- Transfer the mixture to either 2 canning jars or a medium mixing bowl.
+- Transfer the mixture to a medium mixing bowl.
 Add in the chia seeds and stir until they are well incorporated.
-If you transferred to canning jars, place the lids on tight and shake vigorously to mix in the chia seeds.
+Or you can transfer the mixture evenly between two mason jars, place half the chia seeds in one jar and the other half in the other jar, place the lids on tight and shake vigorously to mix in the chia seeds.

-- Refrigerate 8 hours to overnight, then enjoy on toast, pancakes, french toast, whatever your heart desires!
+- Refrigerate at least 4 hours or overnight, then enjoy on toast, pancakes, french toast, whatever your heart desires!

 - Feel free to add in more chia seeds if you desire a thicker consistency.